Ereza/LogcatReporter/README.md

 ## Disclaimers

 * There is a small possibility that this might stop working on newer Crashlytics SDKs.
-* There is no guarantee that this will work on every device.
+* There is no guarantee that this will work on every device (hint: it doesn't!)
 * This library will not make you toast for breakfast :)

 ## Contributing & license